martel-innovate/join-fiware-lab-guide/node-connection/fi-health.md

-# Registering your Node in FI-Health
+# Registering your node in FI-Health